 Participate in Voice & Sight Tag Program

 Would you like your dog to enjoy open space without a leash?
 Does your dog follow your voice commands?
 Consider participating in our "Voice and Sight" off-leash trail program.
-Remember that completing all program requirements may take up to a month before your dog can visit open space without a leash.
+Completing all program requirements may take up to a month before your dog can visit open space without a leash.

 Prevent and Be Prepared For Wildfires